Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 \begin{corollary} Let $(M,g)$ be an (Einstein) locally symmetric space of noncompact type.
 If $M$ has no local two-dimensional factor, then $g$ is strictly stable. \end{corollary}

 For symmetric spaces of compact type the situation is more delicate, but ultimately understood through the help of harmonic analysis; we come to this in Section~\ref{sec:homogeneous}.

 On oriented four-manifolds, Fine--Krasnov--Singer \cite{FKS21} give a criterion for the infinitesimal non-deformability of an Einstein metric in terms of the curvature operator $\widehat R_+=\widehat R|_{\Lambda^2_+}$ on self-dual two-forms, using the strict stability for a different action functional whose critical points are Einstein metrics.
-Here we use the sign convention where positive sectional curvature implies positive curvature operator $\widehat R$, and we note that for Einstein metrics, $\widehat R$ preserves the splitting $\Lambda^2T^\ast M=\Lambda^2_+\oplus\Lambda^2_-$ into self-dual and anti-self-dual two-forms.
+Here we use the sign convention where positivity of the curvature operator $\widehat R$ implies positive sectional curvature, and we note that for Einstein metrics, $\widehat R$ preserves the splitting $\Lambda^2T^\ast M=\Lambda^2_+\oplus\Lambda^2_-$ into self-dual and anti-self-dual two-forms.

 \begin{theorem} Let $(M^4,g)$ be an oriented Einstein manifold.
 If $\widehat R_+<0$, then $\varepsilon(g)=0$. \end{theorem}

 Further stability conditions in terms of the Weyl curvature or, in the Kähler--Einstein case, the Bochner tensor, are contained in \cite{IN04,Kr15a,BK25}.